 Additional Scholastic materials include lesson plans, activity sheets, a guide for parents to talk to kids about e-cigarettes, and infographics.
 These materials are accessible online for free and are adaptable for remote instruction or independent student work.

 As the school year continues, many students are still attending virtual or modified school schedules, which can be incredibly difficult for families and children.
 To help address these challenges, Scholastic grounded the materials in core subjects and weaved in activities that can easily be done from home, ensuring that these digital materials are still engaging and accessible.

-FDA recently launched a virtual exhibit booth, which provides visitors an opportunity to explore CTP resources on the Exchange Lab.
+FDA recently launched a virtual exhibit booth, which provides visitors an opportunity to explore resources in the FDA Tobacco Education Resource Library.
 This virtual platform provides a “site within a site” series of carefully curated and tailored landing pages (with a unique URL) designed for several of CTP’s targeted stakeholder audiences - public health practitioners, health care providers, school nurses, educators, and tobacco retailers.

-The Exchange Lab provides free print materials, web content and social media posts to help keep communities informed about tobacco-related issues.
+The FDA Tobacco Education Resource Library provides free print materials, web content and social media posts to help keep communities informed about tobacco-related issues.
 It offers a wide variety of science-based content focused on public health education, tobacco research, retailer information, and tobacco regulations and compliance.